10 Supply Chain KPIs You Should Measure In 2025

 Key Performance Indicators, commonly known as KPIs, are quantifiable metrics that help you evaluate the effectiveness of various aspects of your supply chain operations.
 These supply chain metrics act as vital signs, providing a quick snapshot of the health of your organization’s supply chain, including areas like procurement, manufacturing, distribution, warehousing, and customer service.

 In supply chain management, KPIs offer insights into performance, enabling continuous improvement and operational excellence.
-Whether you're interested in reducing costs, improving delivery times, or boosting customer satisfaction, KPIs allow you to set clear objectives and measure your progress toward achieving them.
+Organizations use KPIs to measure supply chain performance across the entire supply chain, from sourcing raw materials to final product delivery, ensuring every stage is monitored for efficiency and effectiveness.
+Whether you’re interested in reducing costs, improving delivery times, or boosting customer satisfaction, KPIs allow you to set clear objectives and measure your progress toward achieving them.

 10 KPIs & Metrics You Should Be Measuring for Supply Chain Performance